ScilifelabDataCentre/Anubis/anubis/documentation/input-field-types.md

+---
-# Input field types
+title: Input field types
+level: 1
+ordinal: 100
+---

 The input fields are the means to store information in proposals, reviews, decisions and grants.
 They have types which define what kind of information they can store.

-## Available input field types
+### Available input field types

 - **Line**.
 One single line of text, such as a name or title.
 - **Email**.
 One single email address.